-Currently, the Sonoma County Agricultural Preservation and Open Space Authority imposes a 1/4 cent transactions and use tax or retail sales in the county.
-Tha proceeds of this tax, which was first imposed in 1981, have been used to purchase properties such as Taylor Mountain, Monlini Ranch, Tolay Regional Park, and Saddle Mountain.
-In eddition, tax revenue has been used to purchase conservation easements over thousands of agricultural and open space acres to preserve open space in community separators and agricultural properties in the community.
+Currently, the Sonoma County Agricultural Preservation and Open Space Authority imposes a 1/4 cent transactions and use tax on retail sales in the county.
+The proceeds of this tax, which was first imposed in 1991, have been used to purchase properties such as Taylor Mountain, Monlini Ranch, Tolay Regional Park, and Saddle Mountain.
+In addition, tax revenue has been used to purchase conservation easements over thousands of agricultural and open space acres to preserve open space in community separators and agricultural properties in the community.

-The extremitiax will expire in 2011.
-The proposed measure would extend the lax an additional 20 years.
-The tax would continue to be collected as it is now, in the same manner as state-imposed sales lax.
+The current tax will expire in 2011.
+The proposed measure would extend the tax an additional 20 years.
+The tax would continue to be collected as it is now, in the same manner as state-imposed sales tax.

-The measure would also revise the existing Expenditure Plan, which governs how the funds raised by the seles tax can be spent.
+The measure would also revise the existing Expenditure Plan, which governs how the funds raised by the sales tax can be spent.
 Since this is a special purpose tax, monies collected will be placed in a special fund and can be spent only for the purposes set out in the measure and the Expenditure Plan.
-These purposes include preservation of community separators and greenbells (lands that function as open space to separate cities and other communities); preservation of scenic landscapes and corridors (areas of high scenic quality including natural landscapes and backdrops); preservation of agriculturally productive lands (including working farms and ranches); protection of biotic habita areas, tiparian corridors and other areas of biotic significance (including areas of freshwater and tidal mershes, wetlands, wildlife habitat corridors and lands along creeks and streams critical to protecting fisheries and water quality); other open space projects (such as urban open space and recreation projects within or near incorporated areas); and support of operation and maintanence of recreational tands that were purchased in accordance with the Expenditure Plan (limited to 10 percent of total revenues for this ourpose).
+These purposes include preservation of community separators and greenbelts (lands that function as open space to separate cities and other communities); preservation of scenic landscapes and corridors (areas of high scenic quality including natural landscapes and backdrops); preservation of agriculturally productive lands (including working farms and ranches); protection of biotic habitat areas, riparian corridors and other areas of biotic significance (including areas of freshwater and tidal marshes, wetlands, wildlife habitat corridors and lands along creeks and streams critical to protecting fisheries and water quality); other open space projects (such as urban open space and recreation projects within or near incorporated areas); and support of operation and maintenance of recreational lands that were purchased in accordance with the Expenditure Plan (limited to 10 percent of total revenues for this purpose).

 The measure requires that the County Auditor prepare annual reports for the Board of Supervisors stating the amount of money collected, the amount spent that year, and the status of any projects funded by the tax.
 These reports would be public records.
-In addition, the Sonoma County Open Space Authonity would provide independent fiscal oversight over how the money raised by the tax is spent.
+In addition, the Sonoma County Open Space Authority would provide independent fiscal oversight over how the money raised by the tax is spent.

-The measure also authorizes the County to issue bonds or enter into lease-purchase agreements, to be paid off with the tax revenue, to take advantage of purclusse opportunities from willing seliers as they become available.
+The measure also authorizes the County to issue bonds or enter into lease-purchase agreements, to be paid off with the tax revenue, to take advantage of purchase opportunities from willing sellers as they become available.
 Any bonds issued would be paid back with the proceeds of the tax.

-If two-filinds of the voters in the County who vote on this measure vote "yes," the measure will pass and the special tax will be levied.
+If two-fhirds of the voters in the County who vote on this measure vote "yes," the measure will pass and the special tax will be levied.

-STEVEN WOODSIDE County Counsel
+STEVEN WOODSIDE County Counsel By: s/ Kathleen Larocque

-By: s/ Kathleen Larocque Deputy County Counsel
+Deputy County Counsel